Kuberwastaken/TREAT-CS50/README.md

 - Parasite (2019): For that unexpected jumpscare that ruined my appetite and ultimately inspired this project.

 ## License
-This project is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md)
+This project is licensed under the [apache 2.0 license](https://github.com/Kuberwastaken/TREAT/blob/main/LICENSE))